greenelab/deep-review/sections/04_study.md

 ### Metagenomics

 *@gailrosen will write this:*
-	Metagenomics (which refers to the study of microbial communities derived from 16S rRNA and/or whole-genome shotgun DNA) has revolutionized the study of micro-scale ecosystems within us and around us.
+	Metagenomics (which refers to the study of genetic material, 16S rRNA and/or whole-genome shotgun DNA, from microbial communities) has revolutionized the study of micro-scale ecosystems within us and around us.
 There is increasing literature of applying machine learning in general to metagenomic analysis.
 In the late 2000’s, a plethora of machine learning methods were applied to